Neuroscience of Equanimity: Mastering Your Emotions

 Equanimity: The Scale of Balance

 Emotional equanimity, a concept rooted in Buddhist philosophy, refers to a state of mental calmness, poise, and evenness of temper, especially in difficult situations.
 Simply put, equanimity s the ability to maintain a balanced, non-reactive perspective in the face of life’s ups and downs.
-While it may seem like an elusive ideal, recent neuroscience research suggests that equanimity is a skill that can be developed and strengthened through intentional practice.
+While it may seem like an elusive ideal, recent neuroscience of nervous system dysregulation and equanimity research suggests that equanimity is a skill that can be developed and strengthened through intentional practice.

 In this post, I’ll dive into the evolutionary origins and neural underpinnings of our emotional reactivity, and share cutting-edge neuroscience-based strategies to cultivate equanimity in all areas of you life, that is unshakeable.
 Get ready to transform your relationship with your emotions and show up as your most grounded, resilient self in any circumstance.